aelind/jekyll_cs3017/about.md

 ---
 layout: single
 title: About
-excerpt: This is a test excerpt
+excerpt: This is a test excerpt (also this is a fictional destination that I made up)

  ---

 # This is my about page